 This blog post highlights the September 2021 Natural HR ‘Expert Webinar’ series and only highlights the contents covered in the webinar.
-To view the entire webinar, as well as a library of other HR Expert webinars, for free, click here.
+However, in our webinar library, we offer the entire webinar, as well as a library of other HR Expert webinars, for free.

 Nikki Hill, an Executive Coach and Talent Consultant, took the lead for September’s Natural HR, HR Expert webinar series, which focused on why emotional intelligence is critical to the success of HR teams in the workplace.